Government Surplus Auctions (2026): The Complete Guide

 Start small.
 Your first purchase should be something low-risk - a piece of furniture, a tool, or a small electronics lot.
 Learn the process before bidding on a $10,000 vehicle.

 Set a budget and stick to it.
-Factor in the buyer's premium (7.5-12.5% on GovDeals), sales tax, and transportation costs.
+Factor in the buyer's premium (7.5-12.5% on some platforms), sales tax, and transportation costs.
 Your total cost is: auction price + premium + tax + transport.

 Inspect in person when possible.
 Photos can be misleading, and everything sells as-is with no returns.
 This is the #1 complaint from buyers - items that don't match the listing description.